 Complete a qualifying sequence of career and technical (CTE) courses as defined by the State Board of Education.

-CTE course sequence qualifies to meet both math and ELA requirements.
+Approved state and local CTE pathways qualify course sequence qualifies to meet both math and ELA requirements.

 The following shall be required of each candidate for graduation who commences the ninth grade on or after July 1, 2017 for the class of 2021.
 Students who qualify for special education services may have graduation requirements modified or waived as per their Individual Education Plan (IEP).